carllocos/app_examples/README.md

 ## Deploy An Application

-For a tutorial on how to
+For a tutorial on how to deploy an application to an MCU see `deploy_wasm.md`